Margaret Rudin: Appeal

 In 2002, the Nevada Supreme Court denied Margaret Rudin's appeal, finding she was not denied effective assistance of counsel.
 As of 2008, no record of federal collateral review could be found.

 In 2008, Rudin was given a new trial.
-Clark County District Judge Sally Loehrer ruled that lawyers for Margaret Rudin, then 65 years old, were not prepared to defend her at her 2001 trial, according to lawyers on both sides of the case.
+Clark County District Judge Sally Loehrer ruled that lawyers for Margaret Rudin were not prepared to defend her at her 2001 trial, according to lawyers on both sides of the case.
 She also ruled that Michael Amador, Rudin's lead attorney at the time, was not effective, according to Christopher Oram, Rudin's new attorney.
+In fact, Amador's co-counsel on the case, Tom Pitaro, wrote in an affidavit that Amador had been shockingly unprepared, with experts not hired and witnesses left unprepared.
+Amador was also accused of conflict of interest, having allegedly sold information to the National Enquirer while also working on a book about the case during the trial.

 On May 10, 2010, the Nevada Supreme Court ruled that Rudin would not get another trial, as reported by KLTV-8 News.
 The lower appeals court's ruling was overturned, and the original conviction stood.

-The Las Vegas Sun reported on April 26, 2011 that Margaret Rudin had filed a habeas corpus petition in federal court seeking a new trial and reversal of her conviction based on ineffective assistance of trial counsel, impermissible hearsay testimony, faulty jury instructions and other points.
+The Las Vegas Sun reported on April 26, 2011 that Margaret Rudin had filed a habeas corpus petition in federal court seeking a new trial and reversal of her conviction, based upon ineffective assistance of trial counsel, impermissible hearsay testimony, faulty jury instructions and other points.

 On January 25, 2012, U.S. District Court Judge Roger L. Hunt dismissed Margaret Rudin's federal habeas corpus case with prejudice.
 In a nine-page decision, Judge Hunt found that Rudin's federal petition was not filed in a timely manner.
-The ruling paves way for an appeal to the Ninth U.S. Circuit Court of Appeals in San Francisco.
+The ruling paved way for an appeal to the Ninth Circuit Court in San Francisco.

-On September 10, 2014, in a split decision by a three-judge panel, the Ninth U.S. Circuit Court of Appeals affirmed the district court's order dismissing Rudin's federal habeas corpus case despite what it acknowledged to be serious issues with her representation and prosecution, both pre- and post-conviction.
-The court deemed that it was compelled to deny her petition, and it acknowledged that it was "troubled" by the case.
+On September 10, 2014, in a split decision by a three-judge panel, the United States Court of Appeals for the Ninth Circuit affirmed the district court's order dismissing Rudin's federal habeas corpus case, despite what it acknowledged to be serious issues with her representation and prosecution, both pre- and post-conviction.
+The court deemed that it was compelled to deny her petition, although it acknowledged that it was "troubled" by the case.

 Excerpts from the Opinion's Conclusion: